rich-newman/sudoku-killer-kenken-futoshiki-kakuro-solver/readme.md

 A generic solver for Sudoku, Futoshiki, Killer, KenKen, Kakuro and other puzzles based on grids of numbers with constraints.

+The code is structured in such a way that it should be relatively easy to add a new type of constraint-based grid puzzle to the system.

 Note that whilst this code can solve the puzzle types listed above it has no nice user interface.
 In particular you have to use code to set up a new puzzle to be solved.

 ## Background